 Farley P. Katz

-Farley P. Katz's practice focuses on civil and criminal tax controversies, voluntary disclosures, white collar crime, defense of tax malpractice claims and representation of tax professionals in discipline proceedings.
-He has extensive experience representing clients in federal and state tax examinations and investigations, and has handled a great variety of tax cases in the United States Tax Court, United States District Courts, the Court of Federal Claims, Texas trial and appellate courts and the Texas Supreme Court.
+Farley’s practice focuses on civil and criminal tax controversies, voluntary disclosures, white collar crime, defense of tax malpractice claims, and representation of tax professionals in disciplinary proceedings.
+He has extensive experience representing clients in federal and state tax examinations and investigations and has handled a great variety of tax cases in the United States Tax Court, United States District Courts, the Court of Federal Claims, Texas trial and appellate courts, and the Texas Supreme Court.